BDC Hamburger Icon

 1. Calculate how fast your connection needs to be.

-Are multiple people simultaneously participating in HD video conferences?
-Are you uploading large files to the cloud regularly?
+To determine the best connection speed for your business, consider how you and your employees currently use the internet.
+Are multiple people simultaneously participating in high-bandwidth tasks, like video calls or large-file uploads to the cloud?
 Look at how many people will use the connection and what they’ll be doing online.

 2. Determine how important uptime is.